openflighthpc/concertim-ansible-playbook/ansible/README.md

 Concertim MIA.
 The playbook is intended to be ran on the MIA machine itself.
 To that end it needs to be downloaded to the MIA machine.

-This git repository is currently a private repository, so you will need to provide credentials to clone it.
+This git repository is a private repository, so you will need to provide credentials to clone it.

 ```bash
 cd /root